Specialist lawyers are instrumental in the delivery of an ambitious Hydro Power SchemePrint news article

 Ben Sheppard said: “Walker Morris is proud to have supported Barn Energy in developing Yorkshire’s renewable energy infrastructure which, with the Knottingley scheme and the Kirkthorpe scheme earlier this year, represent some of the largest hydro-electrical projects seen in England in the last decade.”

-Knottingley is the third hydro-electrical scheme financed and built by Barn Energy in Yorkshire in the last two years.
+Knottingley is the third hydro power scheme financed and built by Barn Energy in Yorkshire in the last two years.
 The first scheme at Thrybergh, Rotherham, which was also supported by specialist lawyers at Walker Morris, was completed and energised in November 2015 and the second scheme at Kirkthorpe completed last March.
 The £5.3 million Kirkthorpe scheme was the largest river hydro-electic project in Yorkshire at that time and is powerful enough to supply 800 homes with electricity.

 The 500kW Knottingley scheme harnesses the flow of the River Aire, half-mile down river from the iconic Ferrybridge coal-fired power station.